l-xdt/phone/README.md

 ## Demo

-There is a demo on this project! and I am not being indirect, here is the link click [here](https://l-xdt.github.io/phone/)
+There is a demo on this project! and I am not being indirect, here is the link: click [here](https://l-xdt.github.io/phone/)

 ## Features